mlatcl/mlatcl.github.io/_people/ferenc-huszar.md

 crsid: fh277
 description: Senior Lecturer, Cambridge University
 image: ferenc-huszar.jpg
-biography: "Ferenc finished my PhD in Machine Learning at the Cambridge University Engineering Department in 2013.
+biography: "Ferenc finished his PhD in Machine Learning at the Cambridge University Engineering Department in 2013.
 At that time he worked on Bayesian inference, nonparametric and kernel methods.
 Since then, he has worked in the London technology sector: in various tech startups and briefly in venture